-- ensuring DSP are available to participate in Therapy and/or BSC appointments with the person on a regular basis or as requested; - 13.14. coordination and collaboration with therapists and therapy assistants to receive training on the implementation of WDSIs in accordance with the participatory approach; - 14.15. coordination and collaboration with the BSC to receive training on the implementation of the PBSPs and any other applicable plans; - 15.16. coordination and collaboration with nurses to receive training on the implementation of HCPs, MERPs and CARMPs; - 16.17.
-AWMD and related monitoring, including skill development activities that potentially lead to the ability for the person to self-administer medication as appropriate; - 17.18. ensuring provision of nutritional counseling, if clinically indicated and recommended by the IDT and clinically indicated; - assisting the person as needed to attend health related appointments or services and to communicate health needs by utilizing the Health Passport and Physician Consultation forms; - 19.20. ensuring provider agency speaks with guardian to ensure any medical, behavioral, or psychiatric information is provided as part of an individual's routine medical or psychiatric care; and - ensuring that practitioner recommendations are considered, implemented timely, and carried out until discontinued or according to requirements described in Chapter 3.1 Decisions about Health Care or Other Treatment: Decision Consultation Process
+- 15. coordination and collaboration with the BSC to receive training on the implementation of the PBSPs and any other applicable plans; - 16. coordination and collaboration with nurses to receive training on the implementation of HCPs, and CARMPs; - 17.
+AWMD and related monitoring, including skill development activities that potentially lead to the ability for the person to self-administer medication as appropriate; - 18. ensuring provision of nutritional counseling, if clinically indicated and recommended by the IDT; - 19. assisting the person as needed to attend health related appointments or services and to communicate health needs by utilizing the Health Passport and Physician Consultation forms; - 20. ensuring provider agency speaks with guardian to ensure any medical, behavioral, or psychiatric information is provided as part of an individual's routine medical or psychiatric care; and - 21. ensuring that practitioner recommendations are considered, implemented timely, and carried out until discontinued or according to requirements described in Chapter 3.1 Decisions about Health Care or Other Treatment: Decision Consultation Process